nus-cs2103-AY2122S2/tp/docs/UserGuide.md

     <tr>
         <td>KEYWORD</td>
         <td>No prefix</td>
-        <td>It represents the numerical grade given to a student's assignment attempt.
+        <td>It represents the string to match when returning search results.
         </td>
     </tr>
     <tr>